mrkcass/mechanizedAI/joystick3d/readme.md

 debounced independently.
 Currently the axis are sampled at 180 samples per second per axis and debounced with a window size of 2 samples per axis.
 I have noticed no spurious output what so ever.
 #
+**Operation**

+JOY3D has three axis of control and a single momentary on button.
+The stick driver is loaded by a sytemd at boot.

+To power on the motor, press the JOY3D button.
+Power on is power sequenced at takes 1.5 seconds for all three motors.
+You should here the motor hum when it is powered on and ready for motion.

+Looking down on Somax and from behind the stick.
+* Pan the gimbal clockwise by pushing the stick to the right.
+* Pan the gimbal counter-clockwise by pushing the stick left.
+* Tilt the gimbal up by pulling back on the stick.
+* Tilt the gimbal down by pushing the stick forward.
+* Rotate the gimbal clockwise when, looking at the back of the gimabl, by twisting the handle clockwise.
+* Rotate the gimbal counter-clockwise when looking at the back of the gimabl, by twisting the handle counter-clockwise.

+Power the gimbal motors down by again pressing the momentary on button.
+There is no delay when powering off the motors and so will happen immediately.
+#
 **Status**

+* September/06/2018 - Motors are fixed, No more brown out!
+All motors are now enabled.
+  A service was also added to start the joystick at boot.
+The problem was fixed by adjusting the voltage going the pan and tilt motors. these motors should only be provided with 3.8 volts, they were getting 6 volts.
+This looked a lot like an under volt condition becuase the voltage draw through the motor voltage regulator was over heating and shutting down when the watts got to high.
 * Sep/05/2018 - Stick is working and is controlling the motors.
   I have non-stick code in the driver that will soon be moved to a soon to be created lib and include directory.
 With current motors, the 18 watt power supply